novix-sa/Pyplan/docs/User Guide/Introduction.md

 ## What you will NOT find in this User Guide
 Pyplan can be considered a Python integrated development environment for data analytics apps.
 It is not the purpose of this user guide to explain how to programming in Python, neither on any of the other used libraries like Pandas, Numpy or Xarray just to name a few.
 There are plenty of introductory tutorials and courses for you to learn from.
-An always good source of information will be the lib
+An always good source of information will be the libraries own documentation.
-A tutorial for learning Pandas, Numpy, Xarray
+And for any challenging task you can also count with the community help gathered in sites like StackOverflow.

 ## Formerly Cubeplan users
 Similar user interface